Read on or use the links below to go straight to the sections that interest you:

-- eat lots of fruit and vegetables – aim for at least five portions of a variety of fruit and veg every day
+- eat at least five portions of a variety of fruit and vegetables every day

 Nutrition labels on the back or side of packaging

 Nutrition labels are often displayed as a panel or grid on the back or side of packaging.
-For example, the image below shows the back of pack nutrition label on a loaf of white bread.
+For example, the image below shows the nutrition label on a loaf of white bread.

 This type of label includes information on energy (kJ/kcal), fat, saturates (saturated fat), carbohydrate, sugars, protein and salt.

 It may also provide additional information on certain nutrients, such as fibre.
-All nutrition information is provided per 100 grams and sometimes per portion of the food.
+All nutrition information is provided per 100 grams and sometimes per portion.